Brent-W-Anderson/Image-Search/README.md

-# Image-Search
-Working with the Unsplash API to search for any image.
+Search bar implementation with the Unsplash API to return a list of images.